 Important Links: Apply Now | Tuition & Financial Aid | Faculty | Thesis | Internship | Online Learning

 Certificates: Available certificates in International Relations, Law and Public Policy, Mid-East Politics, Political Theory, Public Administration, and Terrorism and Homeland Defense

-Features: Whether in the classroom or online, students learn from teacher scholars with a wide range of academic and real-world expertise, including former U.S. Attorney General John Ashcroft, former Chief of Naval Operations Vernon Clark and former USAID Assistant Administrator Paul Bonicelli.
-Our faculty-to-student ratio of 14 to 1 enables our professors to form meaningful relationships and mentoring opportunities with the students entrusted to them.
+Features: Whether on campus or online, students learn from teacher scholars with academic and real-world expertise, including former U.S. Attorney General John Ashcroft, former Chief of Naval Operations Vernon Clark and former USAID Assistant Administrator Paul Bonicelli.
+Our faculty-to-student ratio of 14 to 1 enables our professors to form meaningful relationships and mentoring opportunities with students.

-The M.A. in Government with a concentration in American Government prepares students for positions like congressional chief of staff, legislative assistant, political consultant, high school teacher, community college instructor or elected Official.
+The Master of Arts in Government with a focus in American Government prepares students for careers in government and politics, such as congressional chief of staff, legislative assistant, political consultant, high school teacher, community college instructor or elected Official.

-M.A. in Government - American Government graduates will be able to:
+M.A. in Government - American Government students will:

 - Study the impact of Judeo-Christian values in U.S. political history, structures of the U.S. Government and the influential thinkers who guided the U.S. experiment.

 - Study the components of a Christian worldview, and compare these components to the philosophical underpinnings of competing worldviews.

 - Explore the Constitution and other dynamics of the political history of the U.S., including the leadership provided by the presidency and Congress.